 Step II Candidacy The Graduate Committee will advance to candidacy for the ED.D. degree the student who has completed with a satisfacatory GPA all required coursework and who has passed the departmental qualifying examination.
-Before advancement to candidacy, the student must also present a dissertation proposal approved by the Doctoral Guidance Committee and verification of satisfactory administrative experience.
+Before advancement to candidacy, the student must also present a dissertation proposal approved by the Doctoral Guidance Committee.

-Step III Degree completion The student will petition the Graduate Committee and the School of Education faculty for graduation upon completion of an approved program of at least 42 units of post-Ed.s. work (132 units post-baccalaureate) with a satisfactory GPA, including the dissertation.
+Step III Degree completion The student will petition the Graduate Committee and the School of Education faculty for graduation upon completion of an approved program of at least 42 units of post-ED.S. work (132 units post-baccalaureate) with a satisfactory GPA, including the dissertation.
 Satisfactory completion of the dissertation will be determined by the Doctoral Guidance Committee, which will conduct the final oral examination.
 This examination will be open to faculty, friends, and students.